tgieruc/Representation-of-Women-in-Movies/docs/index.md

 ![Philippa Boyens](assets/boyens.png){:class="img-responsive"}
 ![jk](assets/jk.png){:class="img-responsive"}

-As a side note, the fact that every woman in both lists are english speakers is interesting, and might be a result of the fact that the dataset is mostly Holywood-centric.
+As a side note, the fact that every woman in both lists is an english speaker is interesting, and might be a result of the fact that the dataset is mostly Holywood-centric.

 # That’s a Wrap!